-THE LOST WORLD revealed itself first in 1912, with Arthur Conan Doyle taking a break from his Sherlock Holmes stories to introduce the first and most famous of his five ‘Professor Challenger’ adventures, modeled after Doyle’s friend and real-life explorer Percy Fawcett, whose travels in & tales of wild South America gave Doyle template and spur.
-Thirteen years later, the spectacular 1925 silent film version of the story, starring Wallace Beery, was the 6th most popular show that year, and the then-dazzling stop-motion effects of dinosaurs designed by Willis H. O’Brien paved the way for King Kong and myriad oversized food chain competitors we’ve since come to know and love.
+THE LOST WORLD initially revealed itself in 1912, with Arthur Conan Doyle taking a break from his Sherlock Holmes stories to introduce the first and most famous of his five ‘Professor Challenger’ adventures, modeled after Doyle’s friend and real-life explorer Percy Fawcett, whose travels in & tales of wild South America gave Doyle template and spur.
+Thirteen years later, the spectacular 1925 silent starring Wallace Beery, was the 6th most popular show that year: the then-dazzling stop-motion effects of dinosaurs designed by Willis H. O’Brien paved the way for King Kong and myriad oversized food chain competitors we’ve since come to know and love.

 Then, there’s everything else.
 The script, whipped up by Allen & Bennett, is comic-book level (cue Personal Interest Story below *), but much worse is Allen’s abominably clumsy direction, which could have been better handled by the targeted tykes who played with toy dinosaurs in their rooms at home.
 The laugh-out-loud inappropriate costuming, tacky-gaudy set-dressing, hilariously dorky behavior of the bunga-bunga ‘cannibal’ extras, sloppy continuity and volcano-load of illogic—“give me a hand moving this boulder!”—are all pitiful (though good for unintended comedy).
 The four or five “dinosaurs” encountered are done up by an iguana, a monitor lizard and a baby alligator: the hapless, uncomprehending reptiles are festooned with glued-on plastic horns, fins, spikes and plates.
 One pair fights, in a rather icky scene that prompted the ASPCA to lodge a complaint with Fox.